-May 7-Nomination of Judge John J. Parker of North Carolina as associate justice of the Supreme court rejected by senate, 39 to 41.
+May 7-Nomination of Judge John J. Parker of North Carolina as associate migration under national origins quota system.

+May 7-Nomination of Judge John J.

+Parker of North Carolina as associate

+justice of the Supreme court rejected

+by senate, 39 to 41.

-May 9-President Hoover nominated Owen J. Roberts of Philadelphia for Supreme court associate justice.
+May 9-President Hoover nominated

+Owen J. Roberts of Philadelphia for
-May 12-Senate passed bill for federal employment bureau.

-May 13-Senate voted to put Mexican

-May 12-Senate passed bill for federal employment bureau.

-May 13-Senate voted to put Mexican immigration under national origins quota system.
+Supreme court associate justice.
+May 12-Senate passed bill for fed-al employment bureau.
+May 12-Senate voted to put Mexican amigration under national origins